tmtsoftware/csw/docs/src/main/services/logging.md

 Loggers for Mutable actors and classes can be mixed in a similar way.

-*While writing java code make sure to call `getLogger` method in concrete class only as shown in above java example.
-The runtime class from where the `getLogger` method is called, will be picked to display against `class` tag in log statements*

 @@@

 For immutable actors, refer the following example: